better-api/better-api/docs/syntax.md

 > might read them from a JWT token, while API key auth might read them from the database.
 > It is up to the server implementation to decide this.

 If auth is optional, permissions can still be defined.
-If user is authenticated but doesn't have required permissions, the generated code will treat them as unauthorized user.
+If a user is authenticated but doesn't have required permissions, the generated code will treat them as an unauthorized user.

+If an endpoint has multiple auth methods and requires permissions, at least _one_ auth method has to authorize the user with _all_ required permissions.
+Otherwise the user is treated as unauthorized or unauthenticated.
-If endpoint has multiple auth methods and requires permission, all auth methods have to have the same forbidden error type.
+In this case all auth methods have to have the same forbidden error type.
 This is similar to unauthorized error types.

-Defining permissions on endpoint also defines its 403 response, similar to how defining auth method defined 401 response.
-This means that endpoint can't redefine 403 response.
+Defining permissions on an endpoint also defines its 403 response, similar to how defining an auth method defines a 401 response.
+This means that an endpoint can't redefine a 403 response.

 ### Scopes